SatvikN/cse15l-lab-reports/LabReport3.md

 ./government/media/pro_bono_efforts.txt:helped create the firm's policy.
 "In fact, you're going to be ./government/media/pro_bono_efforts.txt:policy narrows the definition to providing legal advice or
 ```
-* The command searches for the pattern "policy" in all files within the `./government/media/` directory.
+* The command searches for the pattern "policy" in all files within the `./government/media/` directory while ignoring the case of the text.
-* This is useful because it shows us all the 14 times "policy" was in files directly within the `./government/media/` directory.
+* This is useful because it shows us all the 15 times "policy" was in files directly within the `./government/media/` directory.
 However, it will not search within subdirectories of './government/media/'.

 ***-w Whole words***<br/>